manifest-network/manifest-ledger/MODULE.md

 - Specify the voting power for each validator.
 - Approve the addition of new validators.

-#### Staking Parameters Update:

-- The PoA admin can update various staking parameters, including:
-  - `unbondingTime`: The time period for unbonding tokens.
-  - `maxVals`: The maximum number of validators.
-  - `maxEntries`: The maximum number of entries.
-  - `historicalEntries`: The number of historical entries to store.
-  - `bondDenom`: The denomination for bonding and staking.
-  - `minCommissionRate`: The minimum commission rate for validators.

 #### Administrative Rights:

 - Assign or revoke administrative privileges.